 You may have been aware recently of some fairly heated discussions on social media regarding diversity and inclusivity in the making world.
 This is something that is uncomfortable to talk about and it is difficult to admit one’s own biases.
 I really want to make A Nest of Gentle Makers a welcoming and inclusive community.
 This topic does require us all to examine our outlook and to be open to change.
 The retreats must be truly welcoming to all people and I would like to remind all those who come to the retreat that this is the responsibility of us ALL.

 I am delighted that a new organisation has been started by Jeanette Sloan working to amplify and celebrate the work of Black, Indigenous and People of Colour (BIPOC) working in the fibre Industry and will ensure that this work is BIPOC-led, and BIPOC-centered.
 I would like to take this opportunity to highlight the important work that Jeanette and her new organisation will be undertaking.
-They are in the process of obtaining crowdfunding for a new website and organisation.
+They have recently run a successful crowdfunding campaign for a new website and organisation and A Nest of Gentle Makers have supported this crowdfunder.
 In the words of the project founder, Jeanette Sloan:

 “Our remit is to celebrate the talent of BIPOC working with fibre and to improve the representation of BIPOC in the fibre industry.
 We hope the website will be the first port of call for anyone to use, whether it’s a publication looking for a tech editor, a consumer looking for an indie dyer or a student looking to interview a knitwear designer.
 All BIPOC working in and with fibre will have the opportunity to be included for free, thereby enabling them to be recognised and rewarded for their work; something we believe is long overdue.”